cy235/Ansible_MongoDB_Cluster/README.md

 fork=true
 shardsvr=true
 ```

+## 8. Start mongod Services for Each Machine
 Then, run the following in 3 different machines
 ./mongod -f conf/set1svr.conf
 ./mongod -f conf/set2svr.conf
 ./mongod -f conf/set3svr.conf

+You can also creat do it with ansible:

+[root@master ansible]# ansible-playbook mongon_run.yaml

+## 9. Build Connections for Shards in Each Machine
 In the next, we connect the nodes according to the following table:
 ```
 A: 192.168.226.129